symfony/symfony-docs/contributing/code/bc.rst

     interface HttpKernelInterface
     {

+In simple words, the difference between regular and API interfaces is that you can implement API interfaces yourself and we will guarantee full backwards compatibility.
+The same is not true for regular interfaces: We may, for example, add an optional parameter or a new method to them and thus break your own implementation.

-When using these interfaces, we guarantee full backwards compatibility for the following use cases:
+In detail, we guarantee full backwards compatibility for the following use
+cases:

 ==============================================  ==============  ==============
 Use Case                                        Regular         API